jmgirard/jmgirard/README.md

 ## 🪟 Quarto Extensions
 - [lordicon][lordicon] - This is a stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
+- [honeypot][honeypot] - This is an experimental Quarto extension for detecting LLM cheating on HTML assignments.
 - [embedpdf][embedpdf] - This is a stable (but questioning) Quarto extension for embedding PDF files in HTML.

 ## 🐳 Docker Images: